microsoft/QuantumKatas/README.md

 Each kata is a separate project that includes:

 * A sequence of tasks progressing from easy to hard.
   Each task requires you to fill in some code.
-The first task might require just one line, and the last one might require rather compicated code.
+The first task might require just one line, and the last one might require rather complicated code.
 * A testing framework that sets up, runs, and validates your solutions.
   Each task is covered by a [unit test](https://docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing) which initially fails.
 Once you write the code to make the test pass, you can move on to the next task.
 * Links to quantum computing and Q# reference material you might need to solve the tasks.